klaikee/getting-and-cleaning-data-project/README.md

   - Add descriptive activity names
   - Label the variables
   - Generate a tidy data set with the average of each variable for each activity and each subject
-  - Write the tidy data to a file in the working directory called tidy_data.txt
+  - Write the tidy data to a file in the working directory called tidydata.txt
 4. Use `data <- read.table("tidydata.txt", header = TRUE)` in RStudio to read the file.